-Class 1 Implicit Connection
+Class 1 Connection (Cyclic IO)

-For quick start, the following connection configuration, "Class 1 Connections," can be used to create a Class 1, Implicit connection.
-See Section 5 for more information on other Class 1, Implicit connections.
-See Appendix A for details on Class 1 Implicit Connection Types.
+The following connection configuration can be used to create a Class 1 connection (also known as I/O Connection or Cyclic Data Connection).
+See Section 5 for more information on other Class 1 connection configurations.

+See Appendix A for details on Class 1 Connection Types.